 Internet and Electronic Safety

-Students who participate in Think First & Stay Safe™ School Program become well versed in Internet/Electronic safety, as most lures can also be used online or electronically.
-Students are asked to sign an E-Safety Pact as a reminder to practice Netiquette (safety and manners).
-Students promise not to abuse online or electronic privileges by sending cruel, threatening or disrespectful emails, IMs and text messages, nor posting them.
+Students who participate in Think First & Stay Safe™ curriculum become well versed in Internet/Electronic safety, as most lures can also be used online or electronically.
+Students in Grades 4 and 6 are asked to sign an e-Safety Pact as a reminder to use technology responsibly.
+Students promise not to misuse online or electronic privileges by sending or posting cruel, threatening, inappropriate or disrespectful messages and images.

 While cyber predators do exist, cyber bullying is the most prevalent online/electronic threat to youngsters.
-Cyber predators do visit gaming and social networks, i.e. Facebook, Snapchat and Twitch.
-However, many of today's youth have been online since Kindergarten and know how to block, ignore, delete, or handle such solicitations.
-By teaching e-safety in the context of personal safety, students have a full understanding of how to stay healthy and safe - and specifically what can happen if they do take risks.
+Cyber predators do visit gaming and social media, i.e. Snapchat, Instagram, Kik and WhatsApp.
+However, many of today's children have been online since preschool and have some knowledge about how to block, ignore and report such solicitations.
+By teaching e-safety in the context of personal safety, students learn addition - and specifically what to do if they receive unwanted messaging.

-Even students as young as PreK-2 need to understand that in any situation, the victimizer could be another child.
+Even students as young as PreK-2 need to understand that in any situation, the offender could be another child.
 Sadly, bullying and relational aggression begin as early as pre-school and usually involves friends.
-Approximately 30% of sexual abuse is peer-to-peer.
-Juvenile perpetrators have often been victims of bullying or abuse themselves.
-Think First & Stay Safe™ teaches children what to do and say when witnessing or experiencing bullying and other potentially abusive behaviors.
+Approximately 30% of sexual abuse is also peer-to-peer.
+Juveniles who use sexual offending behaviors may be victims of bullying or abuse themselves.
+Think First & Stay Safe™ teaches children to ask adults and/or Trusted Adults for help when witnessing or experiencing bullying and other potentially abusive behaviors.